 System Generated Email displaying in the Sharing Settings

-Due to the Microsoft OneDrive design, there are different types of external links that are created for the sharing links.
+Due to the Microsoft OneDrive design, there are different types of external links that are created for sharing links.
 The Microsoft terminology for this is "Guest" and "Non-Guest" users.
-To simplify the complexity this can cause, FYI have implemented a common workflow for each of these by creating a unique, system generated email address for your client shared folders.
+To simplify the complexity this can cause, FYI has implemented a common workflow for each of these by creating a unique, system-generated email address for your client-shared folders.
 This is used as a placeholder to attach other links to and is generated the first time you share the folders with your client, or for folders already share, it is added if does not already exist.

 This email address is automatically created and maintained by FYI and will not be shared with any users.
 It gives each client's folder a universally consistent link for all external users and creates an intelligent link to maximise a smooth experience for all.